Nader-creator/AIPROJECT1/README.md

 # AIPROJECT1
 i.
 Description of your understanding of the problem The Project concern is about finding the path between two UBAHN stations .
-We used a hasmap of arraylist to track the nodes and edges . each station with a line form a node in the graph . we used the traditional heurestic function which the distance function !
+We used a HashMap of arraylist to track the nodes and edges . each station with a line form a node in the graph . we used the traditional heurestic function which the distance function !
 `G.Astar("U Uhlandstr", "U1", "U Gleisdreieck", "U3");`